drewskiii/yv-auto/README.md

 ## Function:
-### Automate liking friend's completed plans on Bible.com from the past day.
+### Automate liking friend's completed plans on Bible.com from the past day using Selenium.
 ## Purpose:
 ### To support friends on the app by encouraging them through their bible reading plans.
 ## Documentation